mxmilkiib/mixxx-reloop-beatmix-2-4-milkii/README.md

-# Reloop Beatmix 2/4 Controller - Customized by milkii
+# Reloop Beatmix 2/4 Controller
+A customised fork by milkii

-A customized controller mapping for the Reloop Beatmix 2/4 DJ controller, built on top of Sébastien Blaisot's original mapping with significant enhancements and improvements.
+A customised controller mapping for the Reloop Beatmix 2/4 DJ controller, built on top of Sébastien Blaisot's original mapping with significant enhancements and improvements.

 ## Overview